TomasHubelbauer/agendum/README.md

 - [ ] Implement editing item contents - recall item in rich editor?
 - [ ] Expand to rich editor if pasting text with line breaks in it
 - [ ] Implement adding a forgotten task to the Archived tab, probably by adding a Add to Archived editor button when in archive
+- [ ] Hook up the advanced options controls underneath the editor
-- [ ] Add a rich editor section with advanced properties:
+- [ ] Style the advanced controls section so that it has its own line
-  - Not before date
-  - Archival behavior: archive (default), delete (has Delete button immediately), graft (clones for next day if not before date)
 - [ ] Implement a way for showing the future (not before) tasks, maybe a new tab similar to Planned and Archived
 - [ ] Add support for syncing with custom BE instances - locally encrypted using the crypto API and sent